-We are commencing the offer on October 20, 2005.
-Our offer is scheduled to expire at 5:00 p.m., New York City time, on Thursday, December 1, 2005, unless we extend the period of the offer.
-All references to the expiration of the offer mean the time of expiration, as extended.
-For more information, see the discussion under "- Extension, Termination and Amendment" immediately below.
+We commenced the offer on October 20, 2005, the date of distribution of the prospectus distributed with the original offer.
+This revised offer is scheduled to expire at 5:00 p.m., New York City time, on Friday, December 9, 2005, unless we extend the offer.
+All references to the expiration of the offer shall mean such time and date as extended.